 Movie: Images (Robert Altman, 1972)

 'Sounds' would be an equally apt title.
-Robert Altman has been experimenting with sound design his entire career, and although he doesn't do anything radical here, it's immediately startling when he introduces overlapping voiceovers.
-The opening credits show Cathryn (Susannah York) completing her latest children's book "In Search of Unicorns" in her contemporary London apartment.
+The opening scene shows Cathryn (Susannah York) writing her latest children's book "In Search of Unicorns" in her contemporary London apartment.
 As York narrates snippets from her work, she is suddenly interrupted by another unseen voice, faintly calling out her name.
-Altman then suddenly cuts to a still shot of an antique grail set to a John Williams's score that's more interested in combining various incongruous sounds than in establishing a coherent melody.
+Robert Altman, who has been experimenting with sound design his entire career, then suddenly cuts to a still shot of an antique grail set to a John Williams's score that's more interested in combining various incongruous sounds than in establishing a coherent melody.
 As the sequence keeps swinging between the abstract and the familiar, we hear once again the disembodied voice calling out Cathryn.
-Finally, the story begins when Cathryn receives a call from a friend going on and on about her unsuccessfull love life until mid-conversation the voice on the other end of the line suddenly changes, telling frigthening stories about Cathryn's supposedly unfaithful husband Hugh (Rene Auberjonois).
+The plot is finally set into motion when Cathryn receives a call from a friend going on and on about her unsuccessful love life until mid-conversation the voice on the other end of the line suddenly changes, telling frightening stories about Cathryn's supposedly unfaithful husband Hugh (Rene Auberjonois).
 Hugh eventually gets home, convincing his wife that nothing unsavory has been going on, but when he leans in to kiss her, we suddenly see him from her point of view looking like Marcel Bozuffi.

 'Ghost' would also be an apt title.
 We eventually learn that three years ago Cathryn had an affair with Rene (Marcel Bozuffi) that abruptly ended when he died in a plane accident.
-She may or may not have been pregnant at the time, but either way still suffers the consequences of whatever happened.
+Her memory of a failed pregnancy is far hazier; even if it did occur, she couldn't say whose child she lost.
+Either way, she still suffers the consequences of whatever happened.
 Though aware that her mind is playing tricks on her, she is unable to consistently distinguish between reality and imagination.
 Her husband senses something is off, but doesn't seem to be the most discerning fellow even in the best of times, and his supportive suggestions often have the opposite effect.
 He is some sort of high-end businessman, but mostly specialises in terrible dad (anti-)jokes: "What's black and white and black and white and black and white?
-A nun falling down stairs!" is innocous, but "What is the difference between a rabbit?
+A nun falling down stairs!" is innocuous, but "What is the difference between a rabbit?
 Nothing, one is both the same!" may well be the closest the film gets to auto-commentary.
 Notably, the other two main characters are Marcel and his teenage daughter Susannah, portrayed respectively by Hugh Millais and Cathryn Harrison, while "In Search of Unicorns" is a real book, written by Susannah York.

 Images is mostly an exercise in style, highlighting that when you are as formally accomplished as Robert Altman you can basically make an entertaining film out of very little.
-Not much happens here beyond Susannah York hearing sounds and entering rooms, but Altman has a lot of fun putting as halfway in the shoes of Cathryn.
+Not much happens here beyond Susannah York hearing sounds and entering rooms, usually shown from her perspective as supposedly familiar spaces of slippery, consistently shifting composition.
+Altman has a lot of fun putting us halfway in the shoes of Cathryn.
 We are always aware that we have a better grasp of reality than her, without ever getting the full picture to be able to confidently assess the consequences of her actions.
 I enjoyed it a lot, but once it ends you do feel a bit like you've been pointlessly yanked around.
-I have yet to see Altman's other 70's movies.
-I would not be surprised if this turns out to be the weakest of the bunch.
+I have yet to see Altman's other 70's movies, but would not be surprised if this turns out to be the weakest of the bunch.

 No comments: